amunkharel/AuctionHouse-Socket_Programming-/README.md

  Agent will communicate with bank to check balance and close account.  <br>
  It will communicate with auction house to make bids and buy items.  <br>

+### Description of Menu in Agent
+Menu feature of Agent consists of list of auction house, check balance and closing account.
+To check list of auction houses type '1', to check balance, type '2' and to close account, type '3'.<br>
+If you type 1, you will get current list of auction houses now registered to bank.
+If there are no auction house, it will say so.
+However, if they have auction houses, it will start from number 0.
+To check first auction house and its items, type '0'.
+Now you are connected with auction house.
+To check their item, type '1'.
+You will be given list of items with its minimum bid amount.
+Type either '1', '2' or '3', since we will just have 3 items.
+Next up, type your bid amount.
+It should be an integer number.
+If your bid is successful wait for message to arrive.

 ## Description of Program Internals

 ### Description of Classes in Bank Package